Resistance Tutorial Includes:

 Table of resistivity for common materials

-The table below gives the resistivity figures for a variety of materials, particularly metals used as electrical conduction.
+The table below gives the resistivity figures for a variety of materials, particularly metals used as electrical conductors, insulators, etc.

 The resistivity figures are given for materials including copper, silver, gold, aluminium, brass and the like.